Geroge-F/tylerpalko.github.io/README.md

-# tylerpalko.github.io
+# breathing.github.io

-This is just a simple front page.
+This is just a breath front page.